Navigating the aiR for Review dashboard

 The metrics adjust their counts based on the type of results displayed:

-• For Relevance results, relevance-related metrics use the Relevance Field for their counts.
+- For Relevance analysis results, relevance-related metrics use the Relevance Field for their counts.

-• For Key Document results, relevance-related metrics use the Key Document Field for their counts.
+- For Key Document analysis results, relevance-related metrics use the Key Document Field for their counts.

-• For Issues analysis, relevance-related metrics count documents marked for the selected issue.
+- For Issues analysis results, relevance-related metrics count documents marked for the selected issue.

 For instance, when viewing results for an issue such as Fraud, the aiR Predicted Relevant field displays documents identified as associated with Fraud.
 When viewing Key Document results, the aiR Predicted Relevant field displays documents identified as key documents.